 - the demolition of a building or work, and

-- any other act, matter or thing referred to in section 26 of the Act that is controlled by an environmental planning instrument,
+- any other act, matter or thing that may be controlled by an environmental planning instrument,

 but does not include any act, matter or thing excluded by the regulations.

 A development application is therefore necessary to change the use of land, subdivide land, carry out building, landscaping and other work, unless what is proposed is exempt from the need for consent under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or Council’s Development Control Plan.

 Clause 23 of the Environmental Planning and Assessment Regulation 2021 provides that a development application may be made by the owner of the land to which the development application relates or by any other person with the consent, in writing, of the owner of that land.

 Where land is the subject of a strata scheme under the Strata Schemes Development Act 2015, the owner is the owners' corporation for that scheme constituted under the Strata Schemes Management Act 2015.
 In these cases, the consent of the owners' corporation is required if works are proposed on, or involve, common property.

 Good developments, whether small or large, succeed because projects are well conceived as part of a thorough site analysis process, have been designed having regard to our planning rules and are well documented to enable us to carry out our assessments.
 For major applications, the process is not simple and may benefit from the employment of expert planners, architects and other experts.